Papariko - Kenya Blue Carbon

 Community benefits

-- New jobs for local people
+- New jobs for local communities

 - Community education and upskilling